The APCO Bone Health QI Tool Kit - Putting a brake on fractures in the world's most populous & fastest ageing region

 "The likelihood of successfully creating change to stem this bone health crisis will rest largely upon the efforts of HCPs to engage their peers to work towards shared goals.
 Articulating the benefits of the APCO Bone Health QI activity can help promote engagement and cooperation.

-"The critical factors to success include having a supportive organisational culture, good design and planning, and follow through on results, ensuring the data collection is meaningful and achievable," Professor Chan said.
+"The critical factors to success include having a supportive organisational culture, good design and planning, and follow through on results, ensuring the data collection is meaningful and achievable," Dr Lyubomirsky said.

 "Data collected through the audit should be used to benchmark practice against the standards recommended by The APCO Framework.
 This will show stakeholders that the audit was worth the effort, and that it contributed to tangible change."